FranBar1966/pwa-via-iframe/readme.md

 It works with any Web site that allows it to be displayed inside an iframe.
 Large sites like google, facebook, etc. do not allow this.

+## Example

+As an example I have created a PWA from this same repository that you can see in /example-ipwa/

+For this repository to be installed as PWA in mobile devices as well as in Windows/iOS/Linux desktop go to: https://thenocoder.github.io/pwa-via-iframe

 ## Get started

 Simply download this repository and copy the /ipwa/ directory to the site you want to convert to PWA.

+The /example-ipwa/ directory can be ignored or deleted.

 You will need to edit the /ipwa/index.html file and in the IFRAME SRC you put the URL of the site you want to convert.